 - Place oven-safe mugs in the oven while preheating.

-- In a small sauce pan, melt dark chocolate and coconut oil.
+- In a small sauce pan, melt dark chocolate and butter.

 - Pour chocolate mixture in a small mixing bowl.